GuanceCloud/guance-docs/docs/en/billing/commercial-aws.md

 ### Bind Guance Workspace

-If you already have a Guance account, you can click **Exist enterprise account, bind it** and prompt **How to quickly bind AWS account for settlement**.
+If you already have a Guance account, you can click **Exist Billing Center account, bind it** and prompt **How to quickly bind AWS account for settlement**.

 Click **Got it** to start binding the Guance workspace.
-Before binding the workspace, you need to bind the enterprise account of Guance.
+Before binding the workspace, you need to bind the Billing Center account of Guance.

-#### Bind Guance Enterprise Account
+#### Bind Guance Billing Center account

-If you already have a Guance enterprise account, enter the **User Name** of Guance enterprise account and bind it through email verification.
+If you already have a Guance Billing Center account, enter the **User Name** of Guance Billing Center account and bind it through email verification.

 ![](img/15.aws_market_3.png)